serverless/examples/aws-node-github-webhook-listener/README.md

     github-webhook-.....github-webhook-listener-dev-githubWebhookListener
   ```

-3. Take your API gateway `POST` endpoint (`https://abcdefg.execute-api.us-east-1.amazonaws.com/dev/webhook` in this example), and add it into your repo's webhook settings in github.
+3. Configure your webhook in your github repository settings.
 [Setting up a Webhook](https://developer.github.com/webhooks/creating/#setting-up-a-webhook)

-  * 1. plugin your API POST endpoint
+  1. Plugin your API POST endpoint. (`https://abcdefg.execute-api.us-east-1.amazonaws.com/dev/webhook` in this example)
-  * 2. plugin your secret from `GITHUB_WEBHOOK_SECRET` environment variable
+  2. Plugin your secret from `GITHUB_WEBHOOK_SECRET` environment variable
-  * 3. Choose the types of events you want the webhook to fire on
+  3. Choose the types of events you want the github webhook to fire on

   ![webhook-steps](https://cloud.githubusercontent.com/assets/532272/21461773/db7cecd2-c922-11e6-9362-6bbf4661fe14.jpg)

-4. Do something in your github repo to trigger a webhook and tail the logs of the lambda function
+4. Now do something in your github repo to trigger a webhook

+  You can tail the logs of the lambda function with this command:
   ```bash
   serverless logs -f githubWebhookListener -t
   ```

   You should see the event from github in the lambda functions logs.

+5. Use your imagination and do whatever you want with your new github webhook listener! 🎉